jackmorrison12/personal-site/content/projects/canvas.md

 ## Users

-Canvas allows up to <span class="highlight">1000 users</span>\* to connect and draw at the same time.
+Canvas allows up to <span class="highlight">1000 users</span>\* to connect and draw at the same time

 But what makes it different to every other online whiteboard?

-It's de-centralised.
+<span class="highlight">It's de-centralised</span>

   </div>
   <div class="right">